Which Statement Is a Contraindication for Provisional Coverage?

 What Is Provisional Coverage?

 Provisional coverage, often referred to as a temporary crown or filling, is a short-term restoration placed after a tooth has been prepared for a permanent restoration, such as a crown, bridge, or implant.
-Consider this: its primary purposes include maintaining the tooth’s structure, preventing sensitivity, and preserving aesthetics.
+Day to day, its primary purposes include maintaining the tooth’s structure, preventing sensitivity, and preserving aesthetics.
 Provisional materials, such as acrylic, composite resin, or metal-based alloys, are chosen based on the specific clinical needs.
 While provisional coverage is generally safe and effective, its application must be carefully evaluated to avoid complications.

 Common Contraindications for Provisional Coverage